-Simon Holt finds his inspiration from, amongst other subjects, the world of Greek myth; his Icarus Trilogy culminated in 1995 with the premiere of his cello concerto, Daedalus Remembers, commissioned by the Cheltenham Festival for Rohan de Saram and Sinfonia 21 conducted by Daniel Harding.
-In addition, he feels a great affinity for the writing of Federico García Lorca, whose dark, passionate and enigmatic texts have much in common with Holt's own sound world.
-He has set Lorca's texts in his song cycle Canciones and in his first opera The Nightingale's to Blame.
-This was a commission from Opera North, the Huddersfield Contemporary Music Festival, and the Munich Biennale, and the premiere formed the focal point of a major retrospective of his work at the 1998 Huddersfield Contemporary Music Festival.
+Simon Holt has found inspiration in, amongst other things, the world of Greek myth.
+His Icarus Trilogy culminated in 1995 with the premiere of his cello concerto Daedalus Remembers, commissioned by the Cheltenham festival for Rohan de Saram and Sinfonia 21 conducted by Daniel Harding.
+In addition, he feels a great affinity for the writing of Federico Garcia Lorca whose dark, passionate and enigmatic texts have much in common with Holt's own sound world.
+He has set Lorca's texts in his song cycle Canciones and his first opera The Nightingale's to Blame.
+This was a commission from Opera North, the Huddersfield Contemporary Music Festival, and the Munich Biennale, and the premiere formed the focal point of a major retrospective at the 1998 Huddersfield Contemporary Music Festival.
 Simon Holt's soprano and orchestra piece, Sunrise' yellow noise (2000) for the City of Birmingham Symphony Orchestra and Lisa Milne under Sir Simon Rattle went on to tour the Cologne Triennale in May 2000, and was the subject of a one-hour South Bank Show TV documentary.
 In 2001, Simon Holt received Le Prix de la Fondation Prince Pierre, Monaco for this piece.